L-Shaped Desk vs Corner Desk — Which Is Right for Your Office?

 Approx. Product WeightApprox.
 140–240 lbs depending on storage and laminate thicknessApprox.
 90–170 lbs depending on material and shelving

-Installation Notesusually assembled in multiple components and best planned before delivery daysimpler to position than larger desk systems and easier to move later
+Installation NotesUsually assembled in multiple components; best planned before delivery daySimpler to position than larger desk systems and easier to move later

-Space PlanningBest in rooms with at least 8' x 8' of clear working areaWorks in rooms closer to 7' x 7' to 8' x 8'
+Space PlanningBest in rooms with at least 8’ × 8’ of clear working areaWorks in rooms closer to 7’ × 7’ to 8’ × 8’

 Key Differences

-The biggest separation between L-Shaped Desk and Corner Desk is the way each one supports daily office activity.
-L-Shaped Desk is typically chosen by buyers who want a solution that delivers generous usable surface area without the cost of a full executive suite.
-Corner Desk, by comparison, appeals to offices that value a product that makes practical use of tight corners and keeps the footprint contained.
-That difference affects how much room you need, how the piece interacts with nearby storage or seating, and whether the purchase feels efficient six months after installation.
-A second difference is planning tolerance.
-L-Shaped Desk tends to reward offices that can dedicate the room to its strengths, while Corner Desk is often easier to specify when flexibility, tighter footprints, or simpler installation are part of the brief.
-When clients call OfficeFurniture2go.com for help, this is often the point that makes the decision clear: buyers are rarely choosing between a good option and a bad one; they are choosing between two priorities.
+The most important separation between an L-Shaped Desk and a Corner Desk is how each one supports daily office activity.
+L-shaped desks are typically chosen by buyers who want a solution that delivers generous usable surface area without the cost of a full executive suite.
+Corner desks, by comparison, appeal to offices that value a product that makes practical use of tight corners and keeps the footprint contained.
+That difference affects how much room you need, how the piece interacts with nearby storage or seating, and whether the purchase feels like the right call six months after installation.

 Cost Comparison